csiro-hydroinformatics/pyquasoare/README.md

 This package implements the Quadratic Solution of the Approximate Reservoir Equation (QuaSoARe) method described in the following paper:
 Lerat, J. (2024),
-"Quadratic solution of the approximate reservoir equation (QUASOARE)", HESS, Submitted.
+"Technical note: Quadratic solution of the approximate reservoir equation (QuaASOARE)", HESS, Submitted.

 # Installation
 - Create a suitable python environment.
-We recommend using [miniconda](https://docs.conda.io/projects/miniconda/en/latest/) combined with the environment specification provided in the [env\_mini2.yml] (env_mini2.yml) file in this repository.
+We recommend using [miniconda](https://docs.conda.io/projects/miniconda/en/latest/) combined with the environment specification provided in the [env_pyquasoare.yml] (env_pyquasoare.yml) file in this repository.
 - Git clone this repository and run `pip install .`

 # Basic use